alejandrodnm/blog_posts/2018_02_24_living_in_the_shell/01_living_in_the_shell.md

 > fzf is a general-purpose command-line fuzzy finder.

-If you type fzf in the terminal it starts to look for files matching the name, can be used for finding process names for `kill -9`, or my favorite, for command line history.
+It can be used for searching files, a process pid for a `kill -9`, or my favorite, for command line history.

-It can be configured to use ripgrep, a grep-like tool that's faster than the competition for faster search results.
+To improve timing, it can be configured to use ripgrep, a grep-like tool that's faster it's competitors.
 Vim integration is really easy allowing searching for files or content within a project.

 When I click Ctrl-r for backward search on the history this is what I get.